neuefische/web-exercises/sessions/react-state-2/table-reservation/README.md

 # React State 2: Table Reservation

-In this challenge, there is a simple app to reserve a table at a restaurant.
+In this challenge, there is an app to reserve a table at a restaurant.

 Have a look at the [`Counter Component`](./src/components/Counter.js): there is a state which gets updated when the buttons are clicked.